-PPOs and indemnity plans are often available in preventative-only versions that are ideal for seniors who want a plan that incentivizes them to get regular checkups.
-These plans start at about $180 for a year, and if you utilize both preventative visits provided, you may save $100-$200 dollars per year on that care.
+PPOs and indemnity plans are often available in preventive-only versions that are ideal for seniors who want a plan that incentivizes them to get regular checkups.
+These plans start at about $180 for a year, and if you utilize both preventive visits provided, you may save $100-$200 per year on that care.
 It all depends on the cost of care in your area and the exact terms of the plan, of course.
-Preventative plans usually don’t have waiting periods or annual maximums, but they cover few services.
+Preventive plans usually don’t have waiting periods or annual maximums, but they cover few services.
 You’ll be paying for any fillings and other work out of pocket, though a small discount may be provided as a courtesy.

 Dental discount plans may cost you between about $70-$150+ in a year.
 These plans do not qualify as insurance.
 Instead, they merely offer patients access to a network of dentists that have agreed to treat patients at discounted levels.
 With no waiting periods, deductibles, or yearly maximums, they provide flexibility.
 They can offer discounts on services like teeth whitening or orthodontia that aren’t covered by most PPOs, too.
 You’ll have to pay for all of your own care out of pocket, but you may find that you save several hundreds of dollars a year through discounts ranging from about 5%-60%, depending on the plan.
 These plans can help manage costs for those who need major work right away.
 Always check the discount network carefully to make sure it includes the dentist(s) you want to visit.